 - hold a position of senior responsibility in chemical engineering

 - have sustained responsibility at this level for a significant period (typically over five years)

-- a valuable contribution to your profession and may include training or mentoring young engineers, attendance at professional meetings, regional activities, work on committees, research, etc.
+- have made a valuable contribution to the profession.
+This could include training or mentoring young engineers, attending professional meetings, regional activities, working on committees, research etc.

 Fellows of IChemE are eligible for the following additional registrations:

 - Energy Saving Opportunity Scheme Lead Energy Assessor (ESOS LEA).